 Caption: Official Mace of the Commonwealth Youth Parliament

 Young citizens from across the Commonwealth participated in a week-long Commonwealth Youth Parliament which took place from 14-18 December 2020 and was held virtually for the first time.
 The virtual format allowed young people from all 9 CPA regions to connect across a remarkable 17 time zones.
 In total, 59 delegates representing 32 different Commonwealth Parliaments participated in a range of parliamentary activities.
-Delegates, aged 18-29, were nominated to attend the event by their national or subnational Parliament.

 The 10th CYP was opened by the Speaker of the Lok Sabha, Om Birla, MP and the Chairperson of the CPA, Hon.
 Emilia Monjowa Lifaka, MP.
 The event was attended by 47 young people from 13 countries across the Commonwealth.
 The 4 days of the CYP provided a key development opportunity for young people from the Commonwealth with ambitions of public office and introduced these potential young Parliamentarians to the fundamentals behind the processes of Parliament.
 Participants experienced Parliament in a real-life situation in the Legislative Assembly of Delhi’s chamber.
 The programme also included taking part in parliamentary procedures, debating legislation and motions in relation to the fictional ‘Commonwealthland’.

 The 10th Commonwealth Youth Parliament gave participants a pan-Commonwealth experience and a hugely valuable networking opportunity with current young Members of Parliament from the Commonwealth who acted as mentors – Hon.
 Fasiha Hassan, MPL from the Gauteng Provincial Legislature in South Africa who also acted as the Speaker of the 10th CYP and Hon.
 Travis Robinson, MP from The Bahamas Parliament.